 Life has no guarantees anywhere in the world.
 So you do not do something just because it’s going to be hard since adversity is your greatest teacher.
 In order to return safely from such projects, one should take precautions and follow the strict security guidelines, procedures, and protocols in addition to maintaining a healthy lifestyle.

 One may not be able to go for a walk or exercise outside but there are several ways you can keep yourself healthy by following a healthy diet and exercising inside your assigned residential compound.
 It can also be good to share your feelings with friends, colleagues, or family members about any traumatic experiences you may have faced in such areas.

 It is important to assimilate yourself into the local culture and pursue hobbies that help recharge you emotionally and physically.
-It can also helpful to keep a journal of your thoughts in case one is emotionally drained.
+It can also help to keep a journal of your thoughts in case one is emotionally drained.

-Overall, it is important to remember that working in the International Development sector tend is like running marathons where you go through different challenging phases but if you stay determined and focused, you shall see the finish line.
+Overall, it is important to remember that working in the International Development sector is like running marathons where you go through different challenging phases but if you stay determined and focused, you shall see the finish line.

-We thank Mr. Ankur for sharing his experience of being an aid worker in such dangerous countries, and it is a testament that he would put the life and well being of others over his own safety.
+We thank Mr. Ankur for sharing his experience of being an aid worker in such dangerous countries, and it is a testament that he would put the life and wellbeing of others over his own safety.
 Perhaps we can all learn from this and emulate it in our own lives… after all, even small and random acts of kindness can change the world.